What to Consider When Choosing a Structure for Your New Business

 5. Security

 A question every business owner must ask is: What will happen to my personal assets if my business goes insolvent?
-In the case of a sole proprietorship or partnership, the business owner’s personal estate is always at risk.
-If you trade as a private company or trust, your business and your personal assets are separated.
-In the event of your business going insolvent, your personal assets will be protected, provided that you did not sign surety in your personal capacity for the debts of your business.
+In the case of a sole proprietorship or partnership, the business owner’s estate is always at risk.
+If you trade as a private company or trust, your business and your assets are separated.
+In the event of your business going insolvent, your assets will be protected, provided that you did not sign surety in your capacity for the debts of your business.

-6. Financing your business
+6. Financing Your Business

-7. Combination of legal entities
+7. Combination of Legal Entities

 It is possible to structure your business in a way that you use the benefits of different legal entities.
 You can, for instance, run your business as a private company, and set up a family trust which owns the shares in the company.
 In doing so, you can save huge amounts of money in estate duty, as the value of the shares in the company appreciates in the hands of the trust and not in your own.